Eiko-Tokura/meowbot/README.md

 - [x] Generating Chat output in Markdown and display in pictures
 - [x] Generating Random Variables
 - [x] Polling
-- [x] User And Group Management
+- [x] User, group and command management
-- [x] Automatic Retract User Messages In Group
+- [x] Automatic retract user messages in group
-- [x] Proxy WebSocket connection To Connect To External Servers
+- [x] Proxy WebSocket connection to connect to external servers
 - [x] Run as client mode or server mode, or many of them at once
-- [x] Full Async and Concurrent Support
+- [x] Full async and concurrent support

 When using the bot, you can use ':help' to get more information about each command.